A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Introduction

-We present a novel solution for robust FL in heterogeneous and highly adversarial settings.
-Specifically, we address label distribution skew~\cite{li2022federated, ran2021dynamic, zhang2022federated}—a form of data heterogeneity where label distributions vary across workers, while the feature distribution for each class remains consistent across them.
-This scenario is common in practice~\cite{li2022federated, ran2021dynamic, zhang2022federated}.
-For instance, in a mobile image recognition app, users of different ages may capture different subjects, resulting in variations in label distributions across devices.
-In another case, hospitals may specialize in certain types of diseases, leading to an overrepresentation of specific labels in their local patient records.
+We propose a novel approach for robust FL in heterogeneous and highly adversarial environments.
+Specifically, we focus on label distribution skew~\cite{li2022federated, ran2021dynamic, zhang2022federated}—a common form of data heterogeneity where label distributions vary across workers, but feature distributions within each class remain consistent.
+For example, in a mobile image recognition app, users of different ages may capture different subjects, leading to variation in label distributions across devices~\cite{li2022federated, ran2021dynamic, zhang2022federated}.
+Label skew causes inconsistent training, as each worker optimizes the model according to its local label distribution~\cite{karimireddy2020byzantine, zhang2022federated, bao2024boba}, producing highly divergent updates.